edincubator/edi-doc/source/big-data-stack/tools/spark2.rst

   SparkMagic doesn't allow importing libraries not included with Spark, Scala, R or Python by default.
 If you need to use additional dependencies to process your data, you could do it separately in another different job.
-See :ref:`docker-over-yarn` for learning how to launch your custom Docker images at the cluster.
+See :ref:`creating-docker-images` for learning how to launch your custom Docker images at the cluster.

 You can launch a new notebook selecting one of those kernels at the welcome